guyroyse/tracking-aircraft/README.md

 dump1090-mutability --net --interactive
 ```

-If you have your antenna hooked up, aircraft should start showing up.
+If you have your antenna attached, aircraft should start showing up.
 Here's some that I found today while writing this README:

 ```
  Hex    Mode  Sqwk  Flight   Alt    Spd  Hdg    Lat      Long   RSSI  Msgs  Ti/